Haider0856/CN-Assignment/writeups/check1.md

 Checkpoint 1 Writeup
 ====================

-My name: [your name here]
+My name: Haider Shahid

 My SUNet ID: [your sunetid here]

-I collaborated with: [list sunetids here]
+I collaborated with: Hassan Mehmood

-I would like to thank/reward these classmates for their help: [list sunetids here]
+I would like to thank/reward these classmates for their help: Hassan Mehmood

-This lab took me about [n] hours to do.
+This lab took me about [7] hours to do.
 I [did/did not] attend the lab session.

 I was surprised by or edified to learn that: [describe]